opendatasoft/ods-documentation/source/customizing_look_and_feel/01_branding_portal/branding.rst

 Branding the portal
 ===================

 Opendatasoft portals can be customized according to a chosen corporate branding.
-Go to Look & feel > Branding to choose a portal name, write a portal description, choose a page title prefix, define the brand name or add a portal favicon or logo.
+Go to **Look & feel > Branding** subsection of the back office to choose a portal name, write a portal description, choose a page title prefix, define the brand name or add a portal favicon or logo.

 Choosing a portal name